CodeSlicing/pure-swift-ui-design/Assets/Docs/Extensions/extensions.md

 ### Angle

 Taking a cue from the `UnitPoint` struct, `Angle` now has constants represented by `.top`, `.leading`, `.bottomTrailing` etc pointing in the directions you would expect.
-It's important to note that throughout [PureSwiftUI][pure-swift-ui] clockwise means *clockwise* so you don't have to do any weird visualizations in your head.
+It's important to note that throughout [PureSwiftUIDesign][pure-swift-ui-design] clockwise means *clockwise* so you don't have to do any weird visualizations in your head.
 Even though this is a break from the standard `CoreGraphics` library, I believe the increase in clarity more than justifies this break from absolute consistency.

 In addition to the directional constants, you can now specify a fraction of a rotation by using the `.cycle(fraction)` function which returns an `Angle` representing the multiple of a single rotation: